jagjitsingh700/RoomLightSwitchEventQueuer/README.md

 # RoomLightSwitchEventQueuer
-Basic POC - Implementation of processor sending 'Events' to 'Azure Event Hub' when the room light(IoT Device) is switched on/off.
+Basic POC - .NET Framework 4.7 Implementation of processor sending 'Events' to 'Azure Event Hub' when the room light(IoT Device) is switched on/off.

 # Technology Overview